Lucas3oo/top-50-tools-and-libs/README.md

 One alternative to this is to find the corresponding Docker image for say MySQL version 8 and scan the image with Trivy.
 But NVD Tools checks directly in the NIST NVD database so it will be faster.

 ### AWS Cloudformation
-#### Linters for Cloudformation templates
+#### Static code analysers for IaC and specifically Cloudformation templates; Checkov and cfn-lint
 Checks for insecure infrastructure like encryption that isn't enabled and security group rules that are too permissive.
 * https://github.com/aws-cloudformation/cfn-lint
 * https://www.checkov.io - can check Terraform/ARM/Biceps/Docker/Kubernetes too.
+And you can synthezie a stack from CDK and check it.
 #### Deploy Cloudformation templates from Gradle
 * https://plugins.gradle.org/plugin/se.solrike.cloudformation